Deamoner/privyfilter/README.md

 ### Process for Features

-What needs to be done:
+What needs to be done for roadmap Contribution:
-1. Scoping - Process, FaceDetect - InProgress Data Science Colab Testing, RandomFaceReplace, FaceScrub, MetaMark, AIMark, GetMetaMark, GetAIMark
+1. Scoping
 2. Test Implementation for AI Model pieces - Colab Notebook of Models with Validation Data
 3. Library wrapping and Implementation
 4. Library Publish